 A really good soaking every few days (or when the soil becomes dry) will help plants to develop a deep healthy root system.
 Avoid watering lightly every day as this encourages the plant roots to grow near the surface of the soil, making them much more vulnerable to drought.

 Patio containers always dry out quickly, but you can make your watering more efficient by choosing plastic or glazed pots instead of unglazed terracotta which is very porous.
 Group pots together so that they can benefit from the shade created by one another's foliage.
 Check that plants have not become rootbound - large root systems require extra water.
 Transplant them into larger pots if necessary to help the soil stay moist for longer.

 Keep on top of weeds in the garden as these will grow quickly and compete with your plants for valuable moisture.

-Here are some of our customer hints and tips on how to save water during long periods of hot, dry weather.
-From installing water butts to retaining water from the shower, make sure you don't get caught by the hosepipe ban and do your bit for the environment at the same time with our water saving tips for the garden.
+Some of our customers have generously shared their own water-saving tips to preserve this precious resource during long periods of hot, dry weather.
+From installing water butts to retaining water from the shower, do your bit for the environment by trying some of their ideas this summer.

 Paul Beard - "One good tip is to keep on with the weeding - it may be laborious but at least then they are not taking water from your special plants."